 - Decreases muscle mass – Muscle is highly calorie intensive to maintain.
 In a prolonged extreme calorie deficit, it is one of the first things that your body looks to get rid of.
 Your body needs the fat, wants the fat, and the muscle can be spared.
 It breaks down the muscle tissue and uses it for energy.

 - Lowers testosterone levels – An important hormone for both men and women, testosterone is just one of many hormones that are affected with severe calorie restriction .
 Testosterone is anabolic to muscle tissue.
 Without it, it becomes that much harder to maintain, let alone put on muscle mass.

 - Decreases leptin levels – Leptin is one of many energy regulating hormones.
 More importantly, it’s a “hunger” hormone that tells you whether to eat or not.
 High leptin levels signal that it’s OK to stop eating, while low leptin levels are a signal to eat more energy.
 Because of this, leptin levels decrease in calorie restricted environments .

-- Decreases energy levels – There are many physical actions your body takes when you’re not eating enough calories to lose weight, but there are also some mental ones.
+- Decreases energy levels – There are many physical actions your body takes when you’re not eating enough calories, but there are also some mental ones.
 Neurotransmitter production is limited, which can lead to a lack of motivation.
 It’s your body’s way of telling you to “slow down” – conserve your energy.

 How Many Calories Should You Be Eating?